Types Of Nightmares And How To Cope With Them

 • Getting injured or attacked in some way, either by another person or an animal

 Nightmares can leave people feeling anxious, vulnerable, and embarrassed.
-They can be a classic example of the brain's mysterious activity, as it's not always clear why certain nightmares happen or what triggers them.
+They can be a classic example of the brain's mysterious activity, as it's not always clear why certain nightmares happen or what causes them.

 Regardless of the content of your nightmares, having nightmares every night can be a significant problem that you may wish to address.
 Even if you don't have frequent nightmares, you may have bad dreams that affect your daytime functioning.
-To understand whether you have nightmares that need to be addressed, you might consider the types of nightmares below.
+To understand whether you have nightmares to address, you might consider the types of nightmares below.

 Single-occurrence nightmares

 Having a nightmare once a year or so is generally not cause for concern.
 Even if you have nightmares once a month, you may not be likely to experience any harmful effects.
-Some experts have recently suggested that the occasional nightmare may be helpful because it can be a way to process stressful but non-traumatic events that happened during the day.
+Some experts have recently suggested that occasional nightmares may be beneficial because they can serve as a way to process stressful but non-traumatic events that occur during the day.
 However, a single nightmare can still be distressing.
 If you find you can’t stop thinking about a nightmare you experienced, you may wish to reach out to a mental health professional who can help you process it.

 Frequent nightmares

-When nightmares become frequent, they may start to affect your sleep and health.
+When nightmares become frequent, they can start to impact your sleep and overall health.
 Why do I keep having nightmares?
 Frequent or chronic nightmares may happen due to psychological or physical reasons.
 If you have chronic nightmares, it may be important to see a doctor to ensure a medical problem isn't causing these dreams.
-If there are no physical problems contributing to the nightmares, a mental health professional may be able to identify psychological reasons behind the nightmares.
+If no physical problems are contributing to the nightmares, a mental health professional may be able to identify psychological reasons behind the nightmares.

 Recurring nightmares